chef-boneyard/chef-web-docs-2016/includes_knife/includes_knife_configure_options.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-This subcommand has the following options:
+This subcommand has the following options for use when configuring a |knife rb| file:

 ``--admin-client-name NAME``
    The name of the client, typically the name of the admin client.